 We even include simple goals like remembering to connect with friends and family via phone calls, texts, and FaceTime.
 Whatever it is, break it down piece by piece throughout the year and schedule it in like you would anything else.

 I want you to be so successful in planning your year that I created a printable to make sure you don't miss anything!
-Here's the FREE PRINTABLE to make sure you have everything you need to plan your year.
+Here's your FREE YEAR-IN-ADVANCE PRINTABLE to make sure you have everything you need to plan your year.

-The years when Bubba and I really put an effort in to planning our year in advance and actually following our calendar have been more successful in just about every way!
+The years when Bubba and I really put effort into planning our year in advance and actually following our calendar have been more successful in just about every way!
 Yes, it's THAT GOOD.
-I promise, if you do the same, you can too!
+I promise, if you do the same, you'll be prepared, too!

-Give it a try and let me know if you have any questions on how to plan your year in the comments!
+Give planning ahead a try and let me know if you have any questions on how to plan your year in the comments!

 Looking to add more productivity to your life?
 My engaging, online video program will walk you through the process of unlocking the secrets to productivity in your own life, your own way, in just 6 weeks or less!